hydra-language/hydra/README.md

 * **Clear Syntax**: A clean and familiar C and Rust-style syntax that is easy to read and write.
 * **Memory Safety**: Explicit control over mutability with `let` and `const` keywords.
 * **Primitives**: A comprehensive set of integer, floating-point, character, and boolean types.
-* **Powerful Arrays**: Built-in support for fixed-size arrays with control over element mutability and native syntax for creating read-only or mutable array slices.
+* **Powerful Arrays**: Built-in support for fixed-size arrays with control over element mutability
 * **Control Flow**: Intuitive range-based `for` loops, `forEach` loops for collections, and standard `while` loops.

 ***